jk34/REST_API_Flask/README.md

 # REST_API_Flask

-Ran Python scripts on Vagrant machine to startup web server listening on localhost port 5000.
+I ran Python scripts on Vagrant machine to startup web server listening on localhost port 5000.
 I then used Curl to send messages to this server and then receive HTTP responses of the requests.
-Then used Curl to send requests to Google and Foursquare API and received responses.
+I then used Curl to send requests to Google and Foursquare API and received responses.
 The Google Maps Geocoding API takes in a string representation of a location and returns the latitude and longitude coordinates of it.
 The Foursquare API finds a restaurant based on the latitude and longitude coordinates, city, and meal type of the user input Also, ran Python scripts to send requests to the Google API and Foursquare API.